Annabel's: Establishment and opening

 Annabel's was launched by an opening night party on 4 June 1963.
-Annabel's only had a seating capacity of 225 people and became quickly overcrowded with Mark and Annabel Birley's friends and their relations.
+Annabel's had a seating capacity of only 225 people and became quickly overcrowded with Mark and Annabel Birley's friends and their relations.
 Lady Annabel later wrote that for " ... at least an hour it was bedlam.
 I had visions of oxygen masks and people being trampled to death" but " ... by the early hours of the morning the crowd miraculously began to melt away, and the rest of the night was magical".
-Annabel also accidentally insulted the American ambassador to the United Kingdom, David Bruce and the actor Peter O'Toole by telling them there was no room for them.
+Annabel also accidentally insulted the American ambassador to the United Kingdom, David Bruce, and the actor Peter O'Toole by telling them there was no room for them.
 Lady Annabel recalled that the guests on opening night " ... sounded like a roll call for the pillars of society".
 By 5am only Mark and Annabel Birley and James Goldsmith and his girlfriend Sally Crichton Stuart remained on the dancefloor.

 Rival high society clubs to Annabel's in the 1960s included Siegi's and Les Ambassadeurs.

 Unaccompanied journalists were not allowed in Annabel's except for the gossip columnist Nigel Dempster.

 Design and decor

 The entrance to the club was through a canopied staircase leading down from Berkeley Square.
 The canopy was decorated in blue and gold stripes.
-The staircase led to the lobby of the club, off which were the men and women's toilets.
+The staircase led to the lobby of the club, off which were the men's and women's toilets.
 The men's toilets had a stock ticker machine.
 The women's toilets were staffed by Mabel James for many decades.

 The décor of Annabel's was designed by Birley and Philip Jebb, with subsequent assistance from Nina Campbell.
 It was described by Harry Mount as having had a "cluttered, eclectic country house look".
 Plum Sykes described how "Birley's collection of horse and dog paintings and prints covered the walls top to toe; flickering candle lamps lit the tables while guests ate dinner seated on banquettes upholstered in red velvet; the cramped dance floor, almost an afterthought, was hidden at the back of the club and boasted only a couple of disco lights ...
 Guests felt more like they were at a party in someone's fabulous drawing room than in a London nightclub".
 Campbell had met Birley in 1965 when she was an assistant to John Fowler, who had decorated the interiors of the Clermont Club.
 Campbell told Birley that two vitrine units in the bar looked "too tacky" to which Birley responded "'If you think you're so clever, why don't you do them yourself?".
 Campbell subsequently lined them with a Chinese red silk and put examples of blue and red Imari porcelain on display.
 Birley was impressed and Campbell began collaborating with him on the decor of the club.